-A lot of my clients come to me asking about every technical detail before they’ve even recorded their first episode.
+A lot of my clients come to me asking about every technical detail before they’ve even recorded their first podcast episode.
 It’s great to be prepared and avoid mistakes, but there’s a process.
 You don’t want to overwhelm yourself before you even start.
-Too often, people forget the bottom line of every creative industry: content.
+Too often, podcasts fail because people forget the bottom line of every creative industry: content.
 Podcast content is the most important thing.

 It’s not about having the best titles, descriptions, or SEO.
 It’s about the content itself.
 I’ve seen videos go viral without descriptions or hashtags, and podcasts thrive without using all the latest tools.
 When you’re building a core audience, simplicity is key.
 If you launch with 25 listeners, your entire focus should be on creating valuable content and doing basic promotion (for example telling people face to face you have a podcast).